Trygve Slagsvold Vedum: 2022

+2023

 In January 2023, Vedum visited Brussels to convince EFTA to accept Norway's interpretation of state aid rules for so-called companies in difficulty, which they later accepted.
 Vedum called the decision "an important breakthrough".
 He also said that he would inform the Norwegian Tax Administration about the decision and instruct them to go through tax cases again with the new interpretation as basis.

 In February, prime minister Jonas Gahr Støre, accompanied by Vedum and energy minister Terje Aasland, announced that the electricity support scheme would be expanded until 2024.
 Vedum stated that the government's goal was to stabilise electricity prices.
 He also stated that the government would put down a commission to look into how the electricity market will handle it, with their findings to be delivered on 15 October.

+Vedum faced criticism in May for his announcement of spending 373 billion NOK of the Oil Fund for the revised state budget.
+The opposition expressed concerns over the implications for the rising interest rates, while economists said that the action could result in a rise for the interest rate, but that it seemed reasonable and likely wouldn't result in inflation.
+The Socialist Left Party praised the action, and that it would help in strengthening welfare.

+In August, Vedum, alongside energy minister Terje Aasland and prime minister Jonas Gahr Støre announced that the government would move in for electrification of the Melkøya power plant.
+The move would ensure the plant to stay operational until at least 2040.
+Vedum faced criticism from local party chapters in Northern Norway over the decision.

+Vedum presented the government's state budget for 2024 on 6 October.
+Several of the government's outlined priorities and cuts were criticised by the opposition parties, which included tax reliefs, the interest rate, rise in expenses and the environment among other things.

+Vedum led the negotiations for the 2024 state budget together with the Labour Party and parliament partner, the Socialist Left Party.
+The negotiations began on 13 November and wrapped on 3 December.
+He called the result a "safe and responsible" budget which had been adapted to the exceptional circumstances the country was facing.